localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 In the above command:

--   The `EXTRA_CORS_ALLOWED_ORIGINS` variable allows the Replicator extension's user interface to connect with the LocalStack container.
+-   The `EXTRA_CORS_ALLOWED_ORIGINS` variable allows the AWS Replicator extension's web interface to connect with the LocalStack container.
 -   The `DEBUG` variable enables verbose logging allowing you to see the printed statements from the Lambda function.

 Next, create a file named `testlambda.py` and add the following Python code to it: